🦘 Expert Wildlife Guides · 2026

 March - May

-Best For: Comfortable all-day viewing, active feeding before winter, koalas more visible, wombats emerging earlier, dingoes on Fraser Island, fewer tourists means less disturbed wildlife.
+Best for: comfortable all-day viewing, active feeding before winter, koalas more visible, wombats emerging earlier, dingoes on Fraser Island, and fewer tourists means less-disturbed wildlife.

 🐋